8thwall/capnproto-net/README.md

 Zero alloactions
 -

 CanpProto-net has been specifically written to work *with almost zero allocations*.
-When you're traversing data, behind the scene's each instance is actually a `struct`; you just read and write to the `struct`, and it all *just works*
+When you're traversing data, behind the scenes each instance is actually a `struct`; you just read and write to the `struct`, and it all *just works*

 > but Marc, mutable structs are evil! think of the kittens!